NuevoFoundation/workshops/content/adventure/_index.md

 ---
-title: "Python Choose Your Own Adventure Game"
+title: "Python: Choose Your Own Adventure Game"
 description: "An introductory guide on how to make a Choose Your Own Adventure Game in Python"
 date: 2019-07-23T11:45:38-07:00
 prereq: "None"